 6. Made a mistake?
 Tap the reverse arrow next to the record button to undo

-Step 3: Edit and publish your Short
+Step 3: Edit and upload your Short

 - Once you’ve finished recording, tap the checkmark to save your Short

 - Next, finalize your Short by adding a music track, text, and filters